Making a complaint

 - be available for consultation within a reasonable time limit, considering the needs of pupils/ staff

-- attempt to resolve problems using reasonable means in line with the School's Complaints Procedure and advice from Cambridgeshire County Council
+- attempt to resolve problems using reasonable means in line with the school complaints policy and advice from Cambridgeshire County Council

 - keep you informed of progress.